 For more great resources for the Advent Season, visit the Crossroads Initiative ADVENT RESOURCE LIBRARY

 This excerpt from The Ascent of Mount Carmel by St. John of the cross (Lib 2, cap.
-22) identifies Jesus Christ as God’s final revelation of himself and his will for our salvation, the perfect and complete Word.
-It is used in the Roman office of readings for Monday of the second week in Advent.
+22) identifies Jesus Christ as God’s final revelation of himself and his will for our salvation.
+He is the perfect and complete Word.
+It appears in the Roman office of readings for Monday of the second week in Advent.
 The accompanying biblical reading is taken from Isaiah 24:1-18.